A statically typed programming language.

 pub effect TeleType {

-fn readLine() -> String
+fn read_line() -> String

-fn println(input: &String)
+fn println(input: String)

 }